shermand100/PiNodeXMR/README.md

 ### Setup:

 The PiNode-XMR image is available to download as-is.
-It is un-compressed and ready to write using th same method you would for any other image.
+It is un-compressed and ready to write using the same method you would for any other image.
 For those that are new these free programs will get you started:

 1. Format the micro-sd card.
 For all users I recommend [SDFormatter](https://www.sdcard.org/downloads/formatter/)
 2. Write the image file to the formatted card.